wallabag/wallabag/en/user/filters.md

 ## Creation date

-When you save an article, wallabag stores the current date, You can, for example, to retrieve articles written between the 1st and 31st of January for example.
+When you save an article, wallabag stores the current date.
+You can, for example, retrieve articles written between the 1st and 31st of January.